 I know I am not alone.

-Updated June 2020 Today as we celebrate and commemorate Martin Luther King Jr. Day, here are seven organizations and birth centers that are helping save the lives of black women during pregnancy, childbirth and after childbirth.
 All maternal mortality and morbidity data in the United States report the same thing: black women die in disproportionately high numbers when compared to non-Hispanic white women.
-In fact, … Continue reading 10 Organizations and Birth Centers That Save Black Mothers’ Lives #MaternalHealth (Updated)
+In fact, black women are four times more likely to die during or after childbirth than white women.
+One of the biggest statistics is black women — no matter socioeconomic status, education, lifestyle and access to health care … Continue reading 10 Organizations and Birth Centers That Save Black Mothers’ Lives #MaternalHealth (Updated)

 When everyday Americans think about women dying during childbirth it is probable that their initial thoughts travel directly to Africa where it is quite well known that maternal mortality is rife.
 Chances are their thoughts never focus on the deaths and near deaths during childbirth that women experience right here in the United States.
 After all, the overwhelming consensus is that the United States has the best medical care, superior health workers and health system in the world despite some of its inherent challenges.
 This thinking renders maternal mortality in the US thoroughly inconceivable to many even while data reveal it should not be inconceivable at all.
 In fact, maternal mortality is on the rise in America having doubled over the past 25 years all while global maternal deaths are steadily declining.
 Globally, maternal mortality was effectively reduced by 44 percent according to the World Health Organization.